 The objective of poisoning is to remove 90% or more of rabbits, which will prevent the population from quickly recovering, allowing time to implement follow up control.
 Carrots are the preferred feed material for rabbits, but oats and pellets may be used.

-Rabbit poisoning with 1080 in NSW is regulated by the Pesticides Act 1999 and can be carried out only under the conditions set down in the Pesticide Control (1080 Liquid Concentrate and Bait products) Order 2010 (1080 PCO).
+Rabbit poisoning with 1080 in NSW is regulated by the Pesticides Act 1999 and can be carried out only under the conditions set down in the Pesticide Control (1080 Bait Products) Order 2019 (1080 PCO).

 Poisoning with 1080 is a cost effective method to reduce medium and high density rabbit numbers to a manageable level.
 To conduct a 1080 poisoning program, contact your Local Land Services.
 All 1080 users must have chemical risk management training at Australian Qualifications Framework level 3 (AQF3).